New World Information and Communication Order: Developments

-Windhoek Declaration
+World Press Freedom Day

-This tendency has reached its peak in the 1991 Windhoek Declaration.
-The Windhoek Declaration for the Development of a Free, Independent and Pluralistic Press is a statement of press freedom principles by African newspaper journalists.
-African diplomats in Paris (UNESCO), Geneva (ECOSOC) and New York's (UN General Assembly) commitment has been crucial to the success of the Windhoek process.
+The 1991 Windhoek Declaration for the Development of a Free, Independent and Pluralistic Press is a statement of press freedom principles by African newspaper journalists.
+African diplomats in UNESCO, the United Nations Economic and Social Council (ECOSOC), and the UN General Assembly commitment were crucial to the success of the Windhoek process.

 UNESCO endorsed the Windhoek Declaration and United Nations General Assembly recognized the 3 May, date of the Declaration, as "World Press Freedom Day".
 The Windhoek Declaration has had other significant impacts in the media field.
 UNESCO adopted the Windhoek framework concerning media development, characterizing it by freedom, pluralism and independence.

 The Windhoek Declaration is implemented through the Media Development Indicators (MDIs) framework developed by the International Programme for the Development of Communication Intergovernmental Council in 2006.
 Resonating with the NWICO, the MDIs help assessing the priority areas for media development that are the promotion of freedom of expression and media pluralism, the development of community media and of human resources.